achrafladhari/Ladhari_Steam_Spring_Microservices/README.md

 ## Description

 This project is a microservices-based architecture built using Spring Boot, inspired by platforms like Steam.
-Its primary goal is to provide users with a platform to browse, purchase, and manage games.
+Its primary goal is to provide users with a platform to browse and purchase games.
 The architecture is designed for scalability, modularity, and ease of maintenance.

 ---